Conversion Calculator

 • Edge Crush Test (ECT):

 This measures the top to bottom compression strength of the board.
-It gives information on the ability of a particular board construction to resist crushing.
-A laboratory test method is carried out that measures the cross-directional crushing of a sample of corrugated board.
+It gives information on the ability of a particular board construction to resist crushing from a laboratory test.

 • Box Compression Test (BCT):